Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Introduction

-Recently, CNNs (Convolutional Neural Networks) have been applied in numerous computer vision problems and showed promising results including deblurring problem~\cite{xu2014deep, schuler2014learning, sun2015learning, chakrabarti2016neural}.
+Recently, CNNs (Convolutional Neural Networks) have been applied in numerous computer vision problems including deblurring problem and showed promising results ~\cite{xu2014deep, schuler2016learning, sun2015learning, chakrabarti2016neural}.
 Since no pairs of real blurry image and ground truth sharp image are available for supervised learning, they commonly used blurry images generated by convolving synthetic blur kernels.
-In ~\cite{xu2014deep,schuler2014learning,chakrabarti2016neural}, synthesized blur images with uniform blur kernel are used for training.
+In ~\cite{xu2014deep,schuler2016learning,chakrabarti2016neural}, synthesized blur images with uniform blur kernel are used for training.
 And, in ~\cite{sun2015learning}, classification CNN is trained to estimate locally linear blur kernels.
-Thus, still, CNN based models are only suitable for several specific types of blurs and have limits against more general spatially varying blurs.
+Thus, CNN-based models are still suited only to some specific types of blurs, and there are restrictions on more common spatially varying blurs.

 Therefore, all the existing methods still have many problems before they could be generalized and used in practice.
 These are mainly due to the use of simple and unrealistic blur kernel models.
-Thus, to solve those problems, in this work, we propose a novel end-to-end learning approach for dynamic scene deblurring.
+Thus, to solve those problems, in this work, we propose a novel end-to-end deep learning approach for dynamic scene deblurring.